Do you know how animated films were made before computer graphics?

 In cel animation, characters and objects were drawn on the transparent sheet and laid over a background.
-The use of cels eliminated the need to redraw the entire image, background and all, every time someone moved.
-This process of hand-painted 2D animation is now very rare and no longer used in the animation industry.
+The use of cels eliminated the need to redraw the entire image, background and all, every time something moved.
+Multiple layers also created depth.

 Here’s a simple breakdown of the process:

-Pencil drawing templates are created on thin paper with color instructions:
+Pencil drawing templates are created on thin paper with color instructions

-The cel overlay with painted image is placed on top of the background and a photograph is taken:
+The cel overlay with painted image is placed on top of the background and a photograph is taken

 About The Swan Princess

 The Swan Princess is based upon the folk tale and ballet, Swan Lake.
 The story is transformed into a playfully fun adventure with exciting music, lovable forest friends, and of course, the handsome Prince Derek.
-The Swan Princess, Odette, has stayed true to original fairy tale princess with her grace, loyalty.
+The Swan Princess, Odette, has stayed true to original fairy tale princess with her kindness, grace, and loyalty.